inspec/inspec-aws/docs/resources/aws_amplify_branch.md

 The name for the branch that is part of an Amplify app.

-For additional information, see the [AWS documentation on AWS Amplify Branch](https://docs.aws.amazon.com/amplify/latest/APIReference/API_App.html).
+For additional information, see the [AWS documentation on the `AWS::Amplify::Branch` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-amplify-branch.html).

 ## Properties